ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs completed</strong></summary>

+- [x] [vim] navigating documents with line wraps makes jumping through buffer by line number inaccurate, wrapped lines are displayed as one line, but the jump cmd treats them as multiple
+- [x] [vim] jump to open curly brace then jump back to close curly brace
+    > in **normal** mode press `%` to jump from opening to closing brace
+- [x] #rice, created a new branch _firewood_ for place to store things that are no longer required
+- [x] #webdev #react #nvim properly setup `comment.nvim` to make the correct comments using `:gcc` in JSX
 - [x] #tmux change the format of the tmux clock from 24 to 12 hour
 - [x] #copypasta #fish #tmux, when logged in to a remote system via ssh, and running tmux locally and on a remote system copying the STDOUT to the local clipboard DOES NOT WORK!!!!!, **need that**
 - [x] #tmux since working with multiple sessions it'd be nice to have tmux present a modal to quickly show all windows in all sessions and type the name of the window to quickly jump between tmux windows that aren't presently visible in the current tmux session. (one can dream™)